 - Use of a very large, modern kitchen

 - Free wireless internet access in all the rooms (always a plus for me!)

 - Noise factor in front rooms: the hotel is on a side street.
 But it is one-way street going uphill.
 So this means cars and motorbikes riding by are in a lower, louder gear as they rev up to gain rpms to go up hill.
 This translates into some unpleasant noise, but usually does subside after 11pm.

 - The rooms are clean and modern, but a bit sparse.
 They could use a little something to ‘cozy’ them up.
 I love clean lines and some minimal décor, but this was a tad too minimal for me.
 They needed something…maybe a small area rug or a vase or just a bit more on the walls.
 Or maybe a furry cat purring at my feet.

 - The neighborhood: while it is just 2 blocks from the Metro parts of the neighborhood can be a bit sketchy at night.
 If you want to stay in or near Poblado (expat central) this is nowhere near there.
 But it is fairly centrally located and easy to get anywhere on the Metro.

-This was an objective travel review.
-I did receive a complimentary stay at the hotel.
-As always, my reviews remain honest and forthcoming.
-If you would like to have your property or travel-related product reviewed, contact me.
+Disclosure: I received a complimentary stay at the hotel.
+As always, my writing is my own and my reviews remain honest and forthcoming.